 To reduce your handicap, it helps to sharpen up your short game.
 40% or more of your shots will be played from inside 100 yards.
 Wedges are designed to provide the ultimate control and are not aimed at maximum distance.

 Studies have found that most high handicap golfers and beginners leave their approach shots short of the green as they do not have distance control on their irons.
 Having a wedge or set of wedges will enable you to control these short shots and stop the golf ball closer to the pin.

 Wedges have the shortest shafts, heaviest club heads, and the highest lofts of the irons range.

-Selecting a wedge is generally determined by your swing, playing conditions, and the type of course that you play, and it is recommended that you select wedges that work for you.
-Consider the most forgiving wedge that is essential for high handicap golfers.
+Selecting a wedge is generally determined by your swing, playing conditions, and the type of course that you play.
+It is recommended that you select wedges that work for your swing.
+Consider the most forgiving wedge that your budget will allow to improve your score.